 The relationship between John Stonier and 46 year old Jane Outram revealed by the 1851 census suggests that the eight year old Jane living at Ladymoor Gate in 1841 was John and Hannah's granddaughter.

 By 1851 William (John's and Hannah's son) and Matilda had moved out of Ladymoor Gate Farm and were living at Lask Edge farming 8.5 acres.
 This land may or may not have been part of the 1841 Ladymoor Gate holding.
 With them were their children, the oldest being 10 year old John, almost certainly the baby of the household in 1841.
 Matilda (subsequentlly shown to have been at least 18 in 1841) was John's and Hannah's daughter in law.
+William and Matilda lived and brought up their family in Milton and Norton and after Matilda's death sometime before 1881, William went to live with his sister Elizabeth Bailey (see below).

 Richard Shufflebotham is still listed in the 1861 poll register as "occupier of land as tennant".
 Maybe John continued to own the farm and Richard Shufflebotham was his tenant.